 Full yard sign is 24″x18″.
 To get 1/2″ space on edges, cut to 23×16 for 1/2 sheet; 12×16 for 1/4 sheet.
 Full 8’x10′ melamine sheets can be cut into 6 full sheet size boards.
 Home Depot will make 3 cuts for free so you can get them home.
 Same dimension cuts as above for 1/2 and 1/4 sheets.

 General’s Charcoal Pencils, 2B Medium, Pkg. of 12 GPC557-2B $11.79

 General’s Charcoal Pencils, 4B Soft, Pkg. of 12 GPC557-4B $11.79

 Blu Tack by Bostik.
 BEST kneaded eraser and all purpose poster tack.
 Not readily available in the US.
-Buy several on line and give it to your friends! (make no substitutions!)
+Buy several online and give it to your friends! ~$3.50 (Make no substitutions!)